 • Fold in the rest of the ingredients until combined, tasting as you go.
 Add more salt or a splash more of tabasco if needed and garnish with chopped chives.

-Keyword cheese, cheese recipe, pimiento cheese, pimiento cheese recipe, pimiento recipe, tailgate recipe
+Keyword cheese, cheese recipe, pimento, pimento cheese, pimento cheese recipe, pimiento cheese, pimiento cheese recipe, pimiento recipe, tailgate recipe

 If you’re looking for a non-alcoholic option, look no further than a tried and true cup of coffee!
 Coffee and biscuits, what more can you ask for as you prepare for a full day of fun?
-If you’re prepping for a Virginia steeplechase tailgate and looking for more pairing suggestions, read our Seafood & Wine Pairings and our Wine & Cheese Pairings articles to help you plan the perfect tailgate.
+If you’re prepping for a Virginia steeplechase tailgate and looking for more pairing suggestions, read our wine & cheese pairings article to help you plan the perfect tailgate.

-We hope you try replicating this traditional Virginia dish in your own home by following one of the recipes listed above.
+We can’t wait to hear how your ham biscuits turned out—tag us on social or leave a comment with your favorite twist!
 No matter what dip, spread or drink you plan to serve them with, this Virginia Ham Biscuit Recipe will quickly become a staple in your home.
 For more Wine Country Recipes utilizing the best local ingredients of the area, check out the Food & Drink section of our website.
 If preparing for tailgate season, read our Tailgate Like a Winner article for expert tips to perfecting your perfect tailgate spread. ~

 A former chef, FRANCESCA BLACK is an avid culinarian and Wine & Country content creator.
 She’s on a mission to create quality copy that helps to bring new perspectives to the food and culture of Virginia’s farm-to-table scene.